albertwidi/sqlt/README.md

 since this package is just a wrapper, you can use it 100% like `sqlx`, but with some differences

-to connect to database, you need an appended connection string with `;` delimeter, but there is some note:
+to connect to database, you need an appended connection string with `;` delimeter, but there is some notes:
 * the first connection will always be considered as `master` connection
 * another connection will be considered as `slave`